 One of the reasons that flexbox quickly caught the interest of web developers is that it brought proper alignment capabilities to the web for the first time.
-It enabled proper vertical alignment, so we can at last easily centre a box.
+It enabled proper vertical alignment, so we can at last easily center a box.
 In this guide, we will take a thorough look at how the alignment and justification properties work in Flexbox.

-To centre our box we use the
+To center our box we use the

 align-items property to align our item on the cross axis, which in this case is the block axis running vertically.
 We use

-justify-content to align the item on the main axis, which in this case the inline axis running horizontally.
+justify-content to align the item on the main axis, which in this case is the inline axis running horizontally.

 You can take a look at the code of this example below.
 Change the size of the container or nested element and the nested element always remains centered.

 The properties we will look at in this guide are as follows.

 justify-content— controls alignment of all items on the main axis.

 align-items— controls alignment of all items on the cross axis.